Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 Mosquitoes are one of the most annoying insect pests alive.
-If you live in an area with a lot of them, it can completely destroy your summer and prevent you from enjoying outdoor activities in the cooler and more pleasant morning and evening hours.
+If you live in an area with a lot of them, they can completely destroy your summer and prevent you from enjoying outdoor activities in the cooler and more pleasant morning and evening hours.

 With the arrival of West Nile virus, mosquitoes have also become dangerous to citizens of non-tropical countries for the first time in many years.

 Here are some tips for controlling mosquitoes around your home without pesticides or other dangerous chemicals.

 Destroy Mosquito Habitats

-- The first step you should take is to examine your yard thoroughly a day or two after a heavy rainfall, looking for areas with standing water that might harbor mosquito larvae.
+- The first step you should take is to examine your yard thoroughly a day or two after heavy rainfall, looking for areas with standing water that might harbor mosquito larvae.
 Not all of these areas will be natural—in fact, some mosquitoes show a decided preference for breeding in old tires and similar man-made water collectors.
 Dump out any standing water you find, or better yet, remove the breeding habitat completely.

 - Be careful to change the water in birdbaths at least two times per week.